innotrade/enapso-graphdb-admin/README.md

 ## Upload SHACL Shape to a GraphDB Instance

 The following code demonstrate how to upload and manage a shacl shape in a GraphDB instance:
+Here we are using different method of GraphDB first we get read some sparql queries and shacl from files save them in variables after this we drop the existing shacl using dropShaclGraph method of admin, clear our repository, upload ontology to GraphDB insert some valid and invalid data successfully in ontology then read it again clear the repository upload the ontology again and also upload the shacl using uploadFromData method of our pacakge now again insert valid and invalid data now after uploading shacl you can see it show errors when you insert invalid data which violated restriction which applied through shacl so thats the benefit of shacl to not deal with data which didn't follow restriction rules.
 ```javascript
 demoShacl: async function () {
 		let resp;